Soo Bahk Do

-Soo Bahk Do (수박도) is a martial art founded and taught by Kwan Jang Nim Hwang Kee, his successor Hwang Hyun Chul, known as H.C.
+Soo Bahk Do (수박도) is a martial art founded by Kwan Jang Nim Hwang Kee, and now is taught by Kwan Jang Nim Hwang Hyun Chul, known as H.C.
 Hwang, and instructors who are certified by member organizations of the World Moo Duk Kwan, Inc. This martial art was originally the ancient martial art of Korea.
 Hwang Kee created Moo Duk Kwan with influence from "Soo Bahk Do."

 History

-In 1945, Kwang Jang Nim Hwang Kee (1914- 2002) founded the Moo Duk Kwan.
-During world war 2, Japan occupied Korea, preventing Hwang Kee from opening his studio.
+On November 9, 1945, Kwang Jang Nim Hwang Kee (1914- 2002) founded the Moo Duk Kwan.
+During World War 2, Japan occupied Korea, preventing Hwang Kee from opening his studio.
 After Korea was liberated, he seized his opportunity to open a studio and begin training students.
 He studied ancient Korean textbooks that described an art called Soo Bahk, the oldest Korean martial art known at the time.

 In late 1950s, the five kwans (Other popular Korean martial arts) began the unification process that would lead to creation of Taekwondo and the Korea Taekwondo Association.
 At first, Hwang Kee and his Moo Duk Kwan agreed to be part of the unification.
 However, Kee would reverse and withdraw Moo Duk Kwan from the process in 1958.
 Hwang Kee wished to keep Soo Bahk Do away from becoming a sport or for military use, and instead stay about personal growth.
 On June 30, 1960, Hwang Kee changed the name Moo Duk Kwan's martial art from Tang Soo Do to Soo Bahk Do.
 After he passed at age 87, the art was taken over by his son Hwang Hyun Chul.

-However, this led to divisions within Moo Duk Kwan, with certain former students continuing to teach Tang Soo Do at their schools and in 1965, a faction of students lead by Hong Chong Soo joined the unification effort of the kwans.
+However, this led to divisions within Moo Duk Kwan, with certain former students continuing to teach Tang Soo Do at their schools and in 1965, a faction of students led by Hong Chong Soo joined the unification effort of the kwans.
 Regardless, Hwang Kee, Moo Duk Kwan and Soo Bahk Do persisted.